guitarrapc/valentia/README.md

 }
 ```

-If you .ps1 have like this code.
+- If you have .ps1 like this code.

 ```PowerShell
 Get-ChildItem
 ```

-Then task will be like this.
+- Then task will be like this.

 ```PowerShell
 task taskname -Action {